Role of Chief Revenue Officer (CRO) in 2026 and the Impact on Marketing

 A Chief Revenue Officer is not only accountable for the revenue generation processes but also responsible for integrating various functions, primarily sales and marketing, and anything that can maximize the returns on marketing investment.

-You may see CROs advising on pricing, improving the performance of customer support teams, analyzing operations- all this and more, only to create a holistic approach that has a cumulative effect in terms of returns from marketing investments.
+You may see CROs advising on pricing, improving the performance of customer support teams, analyzing operations, creating a holistic approach that delivers cumulative gains on marketing investments.
+Today, it’s common for them to design and maintain AI-enabled revenue engines that unify data across the customer lifecycle.

 What is Revenue Marketing?